Signed in as:

 "I just finished a Flow Singing month at the Heineberg Community Senior Center, and I wanted to say how wonderful it is to sing gathered in a circle in a space with a beautiful, resonant wood floor.
 I love that the building was built in 1941 by NNE volunteers with donated materials with the intent of supporting community connection and activity.
 Our Flow Singing circle this month had people in their 30s, 40s, 50s, 60s, 70s, and 80s singing together and connecting.
 I see people going to Bone Builders classes Tai Chi and Yoga, not to mention all the ongoing activity going on downstairs!
 Seems like the intent of the building is being met in so many ways. ~ Patricia Norton, Juneberry Music

-The Heineberg Community Senior Center, established in 1971, is an independent, community-based non-profit serving more than 600 participants per year.
+The Heineberg Community Senior Center, established in 1971, is an independent, community-based non-profit serving more than 600 older Vermonters every year.

-Our mission is to promote the social, physical, and emotional well-being of community members 50+.
-We offer free and donation-based programs, meals, and activities to reduce isolation and improve social connections while empowering seniors to take a proactive role in their quality of life.
+Our mission is to support the social, physical, and emotional well-being of community members ages 50+.
+We offer free, donation-based programs, meals, and activities to reduce isolation, develop friendships, strengthen bones, maintain balance and flexibility, access nutritious food, improve social connections, and share laughter and life experiences.

 As an independent 501(c)3 non-profit, donations support our free meals and activities for Chittenden County seniors.